 The Central Autonomic Service System for Internal Emergencies, also known as C.A.S.S.I.E. is an automatic service system that is used for the management and mitigation of emergencies that occur within Site-02.
 These task can include such things as turning on Tesla Gates, calling in necessary Mobile Task Force squads or starting a Decontamination Process of a zone.
 C.A.S.S.I.E. will also use its Public Address System to make announcements across the site, either to warn personnel about the status of Decontamination or the recontainment/termination of an SCP Subject.

 C.A.S.S.I.E. is a text-to-Speech system that uses a Domain-specific synthesis, meaning that the speech is not generated in real time and is instead created by using pre-recorded words and phrases said by a human.
-The Text-to-Speech system simply makes announcements using those existing words and phrases and arranges them to make the sentence.
+The Text-to-Speech system simply makes announcements using those existing words and arranges them to make the sentence.
 This is similar to real life PA Systems often used in train stations or weather reports.
 C.A.S.S.I.E. is voiced by Narlor.

 C.A.S.S.I.E. began operation on 13 March 2008.
 Initially, it primarily functioned as a simple PA system, although it had limited autonomy to, for example, put out fires or detect a disease outbreak within the site.
 In the following six years, C.A.S.S.I.E. was continually upgraded, with new and improved systems expanding C.A.S.S.I.E.'s control over the site.